MoritzS/jinja2-django-tags/README.rst

    :target: https://pypi.python.org/pypi/jinja2-django-tags

-This little library contains extensions for jinja2 that add template tags to jinja2 that your are used to from django templates.
+This little library contains extensions for jinja2 that add template tags to jinja2 that you are used to from django templates.

 The following tags are included: